mathhulk/advancedbans/README.md

 ```

 ## Icons
-To change the icons for AdvancedBan Panel, replace the icon files located in `assets\img` and `assets\img\icons` and the `favicon.ico` file using a tool like https://www.favicon-generator.org.
+To change the icons for AdvancedBan Panel, replace the icon files located in `static\assets\img` and `static\assets\img\icons` and the `favicon.ico` file using a tool like https://www.favicon-generator.org.

 ## Credit
 The author of AdvancedBan is Leoko.
 Find AdvancedBan on [SpigotMC](https://www.spigotmc.org/resources/advancedban.8695/).